alikhorsandian/Angular-Weather-Forecast-Application/README.md

 * loadController: Manages API loading process and shows the loading page during any client-server communication.

 #### Directives
-* search-form: Has Google Maps API binded to it.
+* search-form: Has Google Maps API bind to it.
 It is an autocomplete input suggesting cities.
 * weather-panel: Present weather information in detail.
 * image-frame: Scale and crop image to properly fit into a given frame dimension.
 It maintains the original width/height ratio of the image.
-* forecast-panel: outlines weather infromation.
+* forecast-panel: outlines weather information.

 #### Services
 * weatherService: It queries the weather data from open weather map API using ngResource.
 The service convert open weather map data model to an object called **weatherForecastModel** with the following fields: